youvegottabecrazy/DELay/README.md

 ##Maintenance

-Maintenence (clearing trash dir of expired files) is done when rm is called.
+Maintenance (clearing trash dir of expired files) is done when rm is called.
 A job forks into the background so you don't have to deal with a delay.
 If you use rm infrequently you may want to schedule a periodic run of rm --maintenance.

 ##Rules parsing